 | Typical Cost-in-Use | Low–Medium | Low | Low | Medium–High |

-Note: all performance ratings above reflect formulations with standard antioxidant and antiwear additive packages.
+All performance ratings above reflect formulations that include standard antioxidant and antiwear additive packages.

-That performance profile maps directly to application breadth — from passenger car wheel bearings to offshore deck machinery.
-The following section details the most common end-use segments and provides the grease compatibility reference that is critical for any field relubrication decision.
+This performance profile directly translates into broad application coverage, ranging from passenger car wheel bearings to offshore deck machinery.
+In the following section, we will outline the most common end-use segments and provide a grease compatibility reference that is essential for field relubrication decisions.

-L12HSA-based lithium grease, especially Lithium 12-hydroxystearate for EV bearings, serves as the standard lubricant across automotive, industrial, heavy-duty, and marine applications — its balanced property profile meeting the requirements of each segment, including the higher thermal and speed demands of modern electric vehicles.
+L12HSA-based lithium grease, especially Lithium 12-hydroxystearate for EV bearings, serves as the standard lubricant across automotive, industrial, heavy-duty, and marine applications, because its balanced property profile meets the requirements of each segment, including the higher thermal and speed demands of modern electric vehicles.

-• Automotive: Wheel bearings (NLGI #2, washout ≤5%), CV joints (EP, Timken ≥60 lbs), chassis, and EV e-axle and motor bearings, where Lithium 12-hydroxystearate for EV bearings ensures thermal stability and long service life under high-speed conditions.
+In the automotive sector, it is widely used in wheel bearings (NLGI #2, washout ≤5%), CV joints (EP, Timken ≥60 lbs), chassis systems, and EV e-axle and motor bearings, where Lithium 12-hydroxystearate for EV bearings provides strong thermal stability and long service life under high-speed operating conditions.

-• Industrial: Electric motor and pump bearings, paper mill wet-environment bearings, conveyor systems (2,000–5,000 hour intervals with Group III/PAO base oils), where Lithium 12-hydroxystearate for EV bearings also provides consistent mechanical stability and oxidation resistance.
+Athe industrial sector, it is applied in electric motor and pump bearings, paper mill wet-environment bearings, and conveyor systems with 2,000–5,000 hour relubrication intervals using Group III or PAO base oils, while Lithium 12-hydroxystearate for EV bearings ensures consistent mechanical stability and oxidation resistance during long-duration service.

-• Heavy-duty / Off-highway: Construction equipment slewing rings, agricultural pivot bearings, mining slow-speed bearings — applications that benefit from the structural strength and load-carrying capacity of Lithium 12-hydroxystearate for EV bearings-based grease systems.
+In the heavy-duty and off-highway sector, it is used in construction equipment slewing rings, agricultural pivot bearings, and mining slow-speed, high-load bearings, because these applications benefit from the structural strength and load-carrying capacity of Lithium 12-hydroxystearate for EV bearings-based grease systems.

 Mixing incompatible greases in field relubrication is one of the most common and preventable causes of premature bearing failure.
 The table below provides a practical compatibility reference for L12HSA-based lithium soap grease.